 - Coat With Bread Crumbs

-- Bake until cooked through and crispy.
+- Bake until cooked through at 165 degrees and crispy.
 Serve with your favorite dipping sauce.

 - Baked Chicken Fingers with several dipping sauces